kevinnayar/temporis/README.md

 ];
 temporis.pushMany(actions);
 ```
-> Pushes many actions into history in sequence, the last of which becomes the current state.
+> Push many actions into history in sequence, the last of which becomes the current state.

 #### Undo
 ```ts
 temporis.undo();
 ```
-> Goes back one action and makes that the current state.
-If there is no previous action, it does nothing.
+> Go back one action and make that the current state.
+If there is no previous action, do nothing.

 #### Redo
 ```ts
 temporis.redo();
 ```
-> Goes forward one action and makes that the current state.
-If there is no future action, it does nothing.
+> Go forward one action and makes that the current state.
+If there is no future action, do nothing.

 #### Get current item
 ```ts
 const currentItem = temporis.getCurrentItem();
 ```
 > Returns the current state.
-If there is no currrent action in history (i.e, you have not pushed anything as yet) it returns `undefined`.
+If there is no currrent action in history (i.e, you haven't pushed anything as yet), returns `undefined`.